Fantoms of the Underground: Creepy Capers

 2D and Composite

-I placed nulls at specific points relative to the camera in Cinema 4D where I knew I wanted to place my 2D elements and imported the nulls into After Effects from C4D.
-Then it was just a matter of sourcing appropriate elements to composite into my scene.
-I knew I wanted to treat the character in the scene as a flat card, and the best way to get a vintage comic feel was to find public domain vintage comic assets.
+Once my Cinema 4D animation was rendered, I brought the files into After Effects to composite the 2D elements.
+I had placed nulls at specific points relative to the camera in Cinema 4D where I wanted my 2D elements, then imported those nulls into After Effects.
+I wanted to treat the characters as flat cards, and the best way to achieve a vintage comic feel was to source public domain vintage comic assets.

 A vintage comic book page reading "Weird Tales of Terror Horrific" with a scary face on the cover